The Ralph C. Wilson, Jr. Foundation

 About the Ralph C. Wilson, Jr. Foundation

 The grantmaking foundation that bears Mr. Wilson’s name, based in Detroit, is dedicated to sustained investment in the quality of life for the people in Western New York and Southeastern Michigan.
 Per his directive, the foundation’s $1.2 billion in assets will be spent over the course of 20 years — through 2035.
 Grantmaking by the Ralph C. Wilson, Jr. Foundation focuses on four key areas:

-- Young adults and working class families;
+- Early childhood, after school, young adults and working families;

-- Caregivers; and
+- Nonprofit support and innovation.

 Wilson Legacy Funds in Rochester